 Section 3.
 AUTHORIZED NUMBER AND QUALIFICATIONS.
 The board of directors shall consist of at least 5 but no more than 21 directors until changed by amendment to these bylaws.
 The exact number of directors shall be fixed, within those limits, by a resolution adopted by the board of directors.
 Any member of the board, except an employee who is serving as a member of the board, who has served six consecutive years on the board will not be eligible for election to the board until one year has passed from the last day of such member’s term.

 serving on the board may be interested persons.
 An interested person is (a) any person compensated by the corporation for services rendered to it within the previous 12 months, whether as a full-time or part-time employee, independent contractor, or otherwise, excluding any reasonable compensation paid to a director as a director; and (b) any brother, sister, ancestor, descendant, spouse, brother-in-law, sister-in-law, son-in-law, daughter-in-law, mother-in-law, or father-in-law of such person.
 However, any violation of the provisions of this paragraph shall not affect the validity or enforceability of any transaction entered into by the corporation.

 Section 5.
 ELECTION, DESIGNATION, AND TERM OF OFFICE.

-(a) Commencing with the term starting April 1, 2013, each director shall be designated by a resolution of the board as serving either a three year term or a one year term.
+(a) Commencing with the term starting April 1, 2015, each director shall be designated by a resolution of the board as serving either a three year term or a two year term.
 Except as provided below, the director shall serve until a successor has been elected by the board of directors.
 Thereafter, each successor director shall be elected by a majority of the board of directors.
 Each director, including a director elected or appointed to fill a vacancy, shall hold office until expiration of the term for which elected or appointed, and until a successor has been elected and qualified.

 (b) In the event of a director’s elected term having expired and two or more meetings of the Board or ninety (90) calendar days (whichever is less) having passed since the expiry of the director’s term without a new director having been elected, the term of such director shall be terminated.